 3. Bistro Gitan

 Located in a beautiful Victorian building, Bistro Gitan is one of the best French restaurants in Melbourne.
 Mediterranean influences accent the contemporary menu and include delicious plates including freshly shucked oysters, spanner crab, spatchcock with mustard crust, gratin dauphinoise and oven baked sea rockling with mushrooms.

 Address: 52 Toorak Rd West, South Yarra VIC 3141

 Phone: +61 3 9867 5853

-Philippe is one of the best French restaurants in Melbourne and that mostly comes down to the fact that it is run by the multi-talented Philippe Mouchel who knows his way around a French kitchen.
-Since his days growing up in Normandy to being mentored by Michelin award winning Paul Bocuse, you are sure to not leave disappointed after trying these delectable and contemporary dishes at Philippe.
+Philippe is one of the best French restaurants Melbourne has to offer, and that mostly comes down to the fact that it is run by the multi-talented Philippe Mouchel, who knows his way around a French kitchen.
+From his days growing up in Normandy to being mentored by Michelin award-winning Paul Bocuse, you will surely not be disappointed after trying these delectable and contemporary dishes at Philippe.

 Address: 115 Collins St, Melbourne VIC 3000

 Hours: Tues-Fri 12 pm-2.30 pm, 5.30 pm-9.30 pm, Sat 5.30 pm-9.30 pm

 What We Like: Experience and a top-chef distinction make Philippe a fine French restaurant in Melbourne’s CBD.